andyeske/Analysis-and-CFD-Simulations-of-2D-Axisymmetric-Porous-Structures-for-Use-in-Light-Driven-Levitation/README.md

 * <ins>geom_param:</ins> this is a vector containing important information regarding the geometrical properties of the 3D structure.
 This vector has length 4, with the first entry indicating the shape (2 – cone, 3 – sphere, 4 – rocket), the second entry the characteristic radius of the structure, the third entry the second characteristic length of the structure (such as the cone’s and rocket’s length or the outlet of the sphere), and then the fourth the number of suns the geometry will be subjected to.
    ```
    geom_param(1): option, geometry chosen
-   geom_param(2): Ra, characteristic radius
+   geom_param(2): D, characteristic length of the structure (sphere and cone diameter, rocket length)
-   geom_param(3): q, length of cone (option 2), outlet radius of the sphere (option 3), or length of the rocket (option 4)
+   geom_param(3): r, outlet radius
    geom_param(4): N, number of suns
    ```
    An example vector would be
    ```
-   [3, 0.01, 0.005, 2]
+   [3, 0.02, 0.005, 2]
    ```
-   for a sphere of radius 1cm, outlet radius 5mm and 2 suns intensity.
+   for a sphere of diameter 2cm, outlet radius 5mm and 2 suns intensity.

 * <ins>chan_param:</ins> this is a vector containing additional information regarding the channel properties of the 3D structure.
 This vector has length 6, with the first entry dictating the channel width A, the second the channel length B, the third the channel thickness L, the fourth the number of channels X, the fifth the channel spacing S, and lastly the sixth the ALD thickness t.